Traffic Analytics in the Banking Industry for Financial Planning and Forecasting

 The gradual return to the office and the increasing popularity of online services together raise a number of questions with respect to physical branch networks and what the future might hold for them.
 All the same, even if most banking needs can be met entirely remotely via smart devices, some customers still prefer to access certain services in person.

 In view of this, wouldn’t it be better to have fewer branches and thus optimize their efficiency?
 Often, the answer is YES.
-Mobility data, which combines footfall data and road traffic data, and traffic analytics are thus particularly useful when it comes to making precise financial forecasts, improving business intelligence, and understanding customer behaviors.
+Mobility data, which combines footfall data and traffic data, and traffic analytics are thus a particularly useful and precise financial forecast method, improving business intelligence, and understanding customer behaviors.
 Ultimately, all these advantages mean that banks will be able to make more informed—and therefore better—decisions regarding opening or closing branches.

-Advantages of Mobility Data and Traffic Analytics in the Banking Sector
+Advantages of Mobility Data and Traffic Analytics in Banking

 Analyzing traffic volumes and frequency of visits is also useful when it comes to measuring a bank’s reputation and appeal, and those of its brand.
 There’s no doubt that when a bank really appeals to the general public it can expect to see increased traffic in its branches.
 All in all, a strong brand image and judicious site selection are key elements of any financial institution’s success.